tblivet/docs/development/components/hook/register-new-hook.md

 Add new hooks at the bottom of the list, as hooks are registered sequentially.

+Here is an example of [Pull Request][example-pr-add-hook-xml] registering a new hook.

+### How to choose a name for this new hook

+The hook naming convention is `type` followed by `location` or `target`. `Type` can be `display` or `action` .

+The name of the hook must be useful.
+It should either help a developer understand where this hook is dispatched or what the hook aims to do.
+Depending on the usecase you should choose the 1st or 2nd option.

+Here are some examples:
+- `displayMaintenance`: this hook name was chosen to indicate where it is displayed (on maintenance page)
+- `actionUpdateQuantity`: this hook name was chosen to indicate when it is dispatched
+- `actionCustomerGridDataModifier`: this hook was chosen to indicate what it should be used for
+- `displayAdminGridTableBefore`: this hook name was chosen to indicate where it is displayed

+{{% notice tip %}}
+Remember that hook names are global – choose your hook names carefully to reduce risks of collision with other modules or future Core hooks.
+{{% /notice %}}

 ## 3. Prepare database update for shop upgrades

 The previous step only adds the hook to _new_ shops.
 We also need to register the hook to shops that upgrade from a previous version.